-The Cowper and Newton museum celebrates the unique literary heritage of two men who lived in Olney, the story of their friendship, as well as beautifully documenting their lives in the town.
-This renowned museum attracts visitors from around the world.
+Cowper and Newton lived in Olney, and this a unique Georgian story about their friendship, as well as beautifully documenting their lives in the town.
+It attracts visitors from around the world.
 The gardens are are delightful place to explore too: well tended, with a lovely 18th Century summerhouse.

 The museum showcases the life and work of the leading 18th Century poet & letter writer, William Cowper, and his friend, John Newton who wrote the hymn “Amazing Grace” (the hymn is quoted below).